 - It's hydrating and plumping.
 The most obvious benefit, of course, is the moisturizing properties.
 Ask anyone who's smoothed the ingredient on their skin, and they'll tell you: It's a game-changer.
 Its moisturizing qualities are tied to the high fatty acid content—and thanks to the types of fatty acids it contains (namely linoleic acid and oleic acid), it tends to be nongreasy and easily absorbed.

 - Protects the skin barrier.
-Shea butter is an excellent emollient, meaning it can soften the skin and fill in microcracks; it's also been shown to seal moisture into the skin and protect the skin barrier.
-One study even suggests it has similar topical effects as ceramides—or the polar lipids naturally found in your epidermis that are responsible for sealing your skin barrier.
+Shea butter is an excellent emollient, meaning it can soften the skin and fill in microcracks; it's also been shown to seal moisture into the skin and protect the skin barrier1.
+One study even suggests it has similar topical effects as ceramides2—or the polar lipids naturally found in your epidermis that are responsible for sealing your skin barrier.
 In fact, board-certified dermatologist Whitney Bowe, M.D., told us that she recommends it as an ingredient to help support your microbiome, which is a vital component to barrier protection.

 - Anti-inflammatory.
-Shea butter extract has also been shown to be anti-inflammatory, in large part due to its skin-barrier-protecting properties—but also because it's notably high in vitamin E, a potent and oil-soluble antioxidant that can help fight free-radical damage and oxidative stress.
+Shea butter extract has also been shown to be anti-inflammatory3, in large part due to its skin-barrier-protecting properties—but also because it's notably high in vitamin E, a potent and oil-soluble antioxidant that can help fight free-radical damage and oxidative stress.

 - Aids in wound-healing.
 Repairing skin, be it from flare-ups, acne lesions, or the like, can be a long process.
 (Some scars never truly go away, either.)
 But adding in topicals that aid in barrier support and have antioxidant properties can help.
 In fact, in one study researchers found that topical shea butter can improve skin's appearance, immune response, and healing time.